Making the Documentary ‘Ernie & Joe’

 Paul Toohey (sound) and E.J.
 Enríquez (camera) in production on a night ride

 I felt really fortunate to develop a trusting relationship with them and the other officers as well, telling them how often I was going to keep coming back again and again.
 I got a joke from one of the head officers, “Wow, you must have enough for four films”, and having to explain to them how there’s so many layers to capture.
-But I think we started off with a strong relationship with them that it made shooting a lot easier.
+But I think we started off with a strong relationship with them and had such friendly vibes it made shooting a lot easier.

 While you had a small production crew of just a camera, sound, and yourself, I realized most of your post production crew is almost entirely women.
 Was that a happy accident or did you set out to make an all female post team?